-Able-Bodied Adults Without Dependents (ABAWADs)
+Able-Bodied Adults Without Dependents (ABAWDs)

 Current status of the ABAWD rule

 The Trump administration issued new federal rules changing the standard for geographic waiver of the the ABAWD and thereby greatly increasing the number of persons subject to the ABAWD rule.
 On March 13, 2020, the federal district court for the District of Columbia entered a nationwide injunction blocking implementation of most of the new ABAWD rules, including the new waiver standard.
 [District of Columbia v.
 U.S. Department of Agriculture and Bread for the City v.
 U.S. Department of Agriculture, Civil Action No. 20-119 (BAH), Memorandum Opinion, March 13, 2020.]
 The court then entered a permanent injunction blocking the entire new ABAWD rule.
 The United States Department of Agriculture has abandoned its appeal of the injunction.
 [United States Department of Agriculture Press Release, March 24, 2021.]
-As a result, the new ABAWD rule will not go into effect.
+As a result, the new ABAWD rule did not go into effect.

 Individuals who were previously discontinued from CalFresh for failure to meet ABAWD requirements and reapply to CalFresh may be approved for benefits if otherwise eligible.
 CalFresh Employment and Training and voluntary quit sanctions do not stop when the individual moves to a county with an ABAWD time limit waiver.
 [ACL 22-40; ACL 21-67.]